Paul McLennan: Political career

 In June 2025, McLennan resigned as Housing Minister.
 In his resignation letter he said that following a "a recent, though thankfully short, period of ill health" he believed that he should stand down.
 He had been appointed to the position by Humza Yousaf in 2023.

+In the 2026 Scottish Parliament election, McLennan stood for re-election in the redrawn East Lothian Coast and Lammermuirs constituency within the new Edinburgh and Lothians East electoral region.
+Despite a national swing against his party, he retained the seat with a reduced vote share of 32.7% and a narrowed majority of 418 votes.